 In the Northwest corner of the site the foundation of the library is well developed and ADA ramps have gone in.

-Lincoln Rebuild Project is begining to take shape with significant foundation work underway and several structures rising up from the ground.
+Lincoln Rebuild Project is beginning to take shape with significant foundation work underway and several structures rising up from the ground.
 Over the last month there has been much activity to complete the foundation and subgrade waterproofing to make way for the completion of school’s ground floor concrete floor slab.

 Concrete foundation walls at SW 18th and along the South property line area we created this month with shotcrete.
 A construction technology that literally blows concrete into pre-framed walls.
 Additional foundation work includes concrete slabs at the theater orchestra pit and seating area, as well as the locker rooms.Concrete work is also starting to take shape in the form of support for the gym; it can be seen at the wall in the South half of the building.